1rgs/jsonformer/readme.md

 Current approaches to this problem are brittle and error-prone.
 They rely on prompt engineering, fine-tuning, and post-processing, but they still fail to generate syntactically correct JSON in many cases.

+Jsonformer is a new approach to this problem.
+In structured data, many tokens are fixed and predictable.
+Jsonformer is a wrapper around HuggingFace models that fills in the fixed tokens during the generation process, and only delegates the generation of content tokens to the language model.
+This makes it more efficient and bulletproof than existing approaches.

+This currently supports a subset of JSON Schema.
+Below is a list of the supported schema types:

+- number
+- boolean
+- string
+- array
+- object

 ## Example

 ```python